outdreamer/build-a-cure-1/README.md

 			- there is a trade-off between work invested in pattern-checking, subset-splitting & solution space reduction potential

+## System info objects

+	- why is it so useful to use system info objects like inefficiency or asymmetry as a way to frame & solve problems automatically? bc these objects offer the most flexibility and occupy an interim interface between physical reality & conceptual networks, so its a good interface to standardize those interfaces to

+	- how to generate interface filters (system, type, function), starting with unit interfaces function & attribute:

+			abstract    pattern

+			set 		system

+			subset 		filter

+	function

+			intersect   change (convert attribute to function)

+	attribute

+			set  		type

 ## Examples of insight paths (specifically system filters)

-	- why is it so useful to use info objects like inefficiency or asymmetry as a way to frame & solve problems automatically? bc these objects offer the most flexibility and occupy an interim interface between physical reality & conceptual networks, so its a good interface to standardize those interfaces to

 ```